San Francisco & Marin Real Estate FAQ: 50+ Buyer & Seller Questions Answered

 Competing offers usually mean the winner is the buyer who makes the seller feel most confident about closing, not just the one who offers the most money.

-A cleaner offer (shorter or fewer contingencies, clear timelines, solid pre-approval) often beats a slightly higher but messy offer with long inspection, financing, or sale contingencies.
+Flexibility and clean terms: A cleaner offer (shorter or fewer contingencies, clear timelines, solid pre-approval) often beats a slightly higher but messy offer with long inspection, financing, or sale contingencies.
+Flexibility on closing date, rent-back, and minor issues like small repairs or credits can make your offer easier to accept when the seller compares side by side.

-In multiple-offer situations, sellers frequently choose the offer that feels most certain to close on time—strong financing, reputable lender, and a responsive, organized agent—over the very top price with more risk.
+Price versus certainty: In multiple-offer situations, sellers frequently choose the offer that feels most certain to close on time — strong financing, a reputable lender, and a responsive, organized agent — over the top price with more risk.
+When offers are close in price, tightening contingencies, clarifying your ability to close, and having your agent communicate clearly can be the difference between winning and becoming the backup.

 46. What should I consider beyond price?